radial/docs/docs/config-data-logs.md

   path (and non-conflicting name) for our log file at run time for our app and have our entire clusters logs (for that host) now available.

+## Why `/run`?
+Since containers don't run anything by default, this space is largely unused in containers.
+Radial will use this folder however to share unix sockets between various Spokes.
+This is also the location of each spokes Supervisor socketfile.
+This allows one to control all inner processes of a wheel from one place.

+## Take-aways
 So here is the key topology principle:

 **Never rely on default locations for our configuration files, our data